lucaGazzola/lucaGazzola.github.io/index.md

 ---

 <img src="/images/me.jpg" width="250" align="left" hspace="20">
 I'm Luca Gazzola, a software engineer in test at [lastminute.com](https://www.lastminute.com).
 I obtained my PhD degree from University of Milano-Bicocca supervised by prof. Leonardo Mariani, with a thesis on field testing of Java applications.
-My research focus has always been software testing but I am also interested in automatic software repair, machine learning and mobile software development.
+My research focus has always been software testing but I am also interested in automatic software repair, machine learning and software development in general.